Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Children with Hodgkin lymphoma should have their treatment planned by a team of health care providers who are experts in treating childhood cancer.

-Treatment will be overseen by a pediatric oncologist, a doctor who specializes in treating children with cancer.
+A pediatric oncologist, a doctor who specializes in treating children with cancer, will oversee treatment of childhood Hodgkin lymphoma.
 The pediatric oncologist works with other pediatric health care providers who are experts in treating children with Hodgkin lymphoma and who specialize in certain areas of medicine.
-These may include the following specialists:
+These may include the following specialists and others:

 The treatment of Hodgkin lymphoma in adolescents and young adults may be different than the treatment for children.
 Some adolescents and young adults are treated with an adult treatment regimen.